 A ruleConfiguration object MAY contain a property named defaultLevel whose value is one of the strings "warning", "error", "note", or "open", with the same meanings as when those strings appear as the value of result.level (§3.21.6).

-If this property is absent, it SHALL be taken to have the value "warning".
+If this property is absent, it SHALL default to "warning".

 The value of this property SHALL provide the value for the level property of any result object (§3.21) whose ruleId property (§3.21.3) refers to this rule configuration and which does not itself specify a level property.